 An Omnichannel Experience: Artificial Intelligence (AI) market in the call center industry is rapidly growing for enhanced efficiency.

-16. Artificial Intelligence (AI) tools in the call center segment are currently worth $1.8 billion in 2023 and are expected to reach $17.05 billion by 2032.
-AI is everywhere.
-The industry is among the fastest growing sub-sectors in the market.
+26. Artificial Intelligence (AI) tools in the call center segment are currently worth $1.8 billion in 2023 and are expected to reach $17.05 billion by 2032.

-17. Speech analytics software is growing rapidly at 22.14% CAGR (2021-2026), potentially valued at over $5B by 2026.
 Using AI to manage data from customer interactions, inquiries, order tracking, returns, and other forms of support can be done simultaneously.
 Overall, this may increase call center efficiency.

-18. Predictive analytics improve efficiency and productivity by 60%.
 For a more proactive approach, call center operations have turned to using statistics, historical data, and modeling techniques to predict possible outcomes.
 Businesses use call center software to help them predict peak call times and hold times.
 It also reroutes calls to contact center agents that can handle their needs.

-19. Around 60% of customer service agents say that AI helps them save time in routing calls and processing inquiries.
-A call center receives an average of 4,400 calls with 48 missed calls in a month.
+A call center receives an average of 4,400 calls, with 48 missed calls in a month.
 With the help of AI, call center agents can handle more calls and improve their average abandonment rate.

-20. Global contact center as a service (CCaaS) market was valued at a whopping $3.89 billion in 2021 and is expected to reach USD 11.74 billion by 2028.
-Call center leaders turn to CCaaS to provide omnichannel support.
+30. Global contact center as a service (CCaaS) market was valued at a whopping $3.89 billion in 2021 and is expected to reach USD 11.74 billion by 2028.

 Metrics to Improve Your Call Center Productivity